Crucial infrastructure for the work of the HIV Center is provided by five Cores:

 The Development Core effects internal peer review and quality assurance through weekly Cross-Core Meetings, support development of high-impact multi-disciplinary research through funds for pilot studies, and foster capacity-building activities for Early Stage Investigators.
 It is led by Theo Sandfort, PhD, and co-directed by Patrick Wilson, PhD

-The Implementation Science and Health Outcomes (ISHO) Core will stimulate and support rigorous implementation science and policy research for timely and sustained achievement of key outcomes along the HIV prevention and care continua.
+The Implementation Science and Health Outcomes (ISHO) Core stimulates and supports rigorous implementation science and policy research for timely and sustained achievement of key outcomes along the HIV prevention and care continua.
 Attention to outcome disparities mediated by mental illness, substance use, other comorbidities, and social determinants of health will maximize access and efficacy for the most vulnerable groups.
 Core leadership brings expertise in implementation science (Director, Denis Nash, PhD), health systems and operations research, and health policy and ethics (Co-Director, Milton Wainberg, MD).